-An outstanding opportunity has emerged with North Bay Eye Associates, a dynamic, well established comprehensive eye care practice, located in the heart of Northern California’s picturesque wine country, for an experienced Administrator to join our staff and lead the future growth of the Practice.
+An outstanding opportunity exists with North Bay Eye Associates for an experienced Administrator to join our staff and lead the future growth of the Practice.
+NBEA is a dynamic, well established comprehensive eye care practice, located in the heart of Northern California’s picturesque wine country,

-Our 70+ staff members assist our seven MD, three OD medical practice to provide comprehensive eye care, for a large patient base, out of 4 clinic locations within Sonoma County CA, which include an ambulatory surgery center, clinical research facility and optical dispensaries.
-We offer a competitive compensation package commensurate with experience and skills, and a friendly work environment.
+Our 70+ staff members assist our seven MD, three OD medical practice to provide comprehensive eye care, for a large patient base, out of 4 clinic locations within Sonoma County CA, which includes an ambulatory surgery center, clinical research facility and optical dispensaries.
+We offer a competitive compensation package commensurate with experience and skills, and a stimulating work environment.

-The primary responsibility of the Practice Administrator at North Bay Eye is to fully understand the goals and standards of the Shareholder-Physicians and manage every aspect of the business for them.
+The primary responsibility of the Practice Administrator at North Bay Eye is to fully understand the goals and expectations of the Shareholder-Physicians and manage every aspect of the business for them.
 These include but are not limited to: business analytics and forecasting; benchmarking review; planning and development; progressive marketing campaigns.
-The Practice Administrator will have supervisory authority over all business activities including accounting, billing and coding, credentialing, human resources, administrative management, leases and vendor contracts, and regulatory compliance.
-The ideal candidate must also be familiar with the business aspects of managing an ASC, Optical shops and Clinical Research activities.
+The Practice Administrator will have supervisory authority over all business activities including; accounting, billing and coding, credentialing, human resources, administrative management, leases and vendor contracts, and regulatory compliance.
+The ideal candidate should also be familiar with the business aspects of managing an ASC, optical shops and clinical research activities.

 Sonoma County, CA offers a laid back community lifestyle with its many wineries, miles of rugged Pacific coastline, and towering redwood forests.
 With its close proximity to San Francisco’s many attractions, Sonoma County is an ideal spot to live and play in Northern California.

 EDUCATION AND EXPERIENCE